 How To Prepare Basil For Pesto

-One of the best things about growing basil in the garden is that you don’t have to harvest basil all at once.
-You can run out to the garden any time you want, and pinch off the exact amount of leaves you need to make your own pesto.
+One of the best things about growing your own is that you can run out to the garden any time you want, and pinch off the exact amount of leaves you need to make your own pesto.

-Basil will start to droop pretty quickly after being harvested, so that’s why I put the stems into the water right away.
-That way I can take my time harvesting and preparing all of the leaves before making my pesto.
+That way I can take my time gathering and preparing all of my basil before making pesto.
 If you do this, just be sure the leaves aren’t soaking in water too long, or they can start to turn brown.

 How To Clean Basil Leaves

-After they’re removed from the stem, rinse the leaves several times to wash off any bugs or dirt.
-Don’t allow the leaves to soak in water though, and be sure to dry them right away after rinsing them so they don’t turn brown.
+After they’re removed from the stem, rinse them several times to wash off any bugs or dirt.
+Don’t allow them to soak in water though, and be sure to dry them right away so they don’t turn brown.

-The best tool to use for drying the leaves after rinsing them is a salad spinner (best invention ever!), but you can use a towel to gently pat them dry if you prefer.
+The best tool to use for this is a salad spinner (best invention ever!), but you can use a towel to gently pat them dry if you prefer.
 Now I get to show you how to make basil pesto!